EugeneKrapivin/awesome-dotnet-kafka/README.md

 * [Kafka Flow](https://github.com/Farfetch/kafka-flow) - KafkaFlow is a .NET framework to create Kafka based applications, simple to use and extend.
 * [ksqlDB rest client](https://github.com/tomasfabian/ksqlDB.RestApi.Client-DotNet) - This package generates ksql queries from your .NET C# linq queries.
 You can filter, project, limit, etc. your push notifications server side with ksqlDB push queries.
 You can continually process computations over unbounded (theoretically never-ending) streams of data.
 It also allows you to execute SQL statements via the Rest API such as inserting records into streams and creating tables, types, etc. or executing admin operations such as listing streams.
 * [kafka streams](https://github.com/LGouellec/kafka-streams-dotnet) - Streamiz Kafka .NET is .NET stream processing library for Apache Kafka.
+* [AspNetCore.Kafka](https://github.com/halamah/aspnetcorekafka) - A messaging infrastructure for Confluent.Kafka and AspNetCore.
+It doesn't seem to strictly require AspNet, you could probably use a GenericHost as well :)

 ## Posts